wamdam/backy2/docs/source/quickstart.rst

 ===========

-This guide will show you how to do a *backup* - *scrub* - *restore* - *cleanup* cycle with sqlite as metadata backend and a file storage backup target (e.g.
+This guide will show you how to do a *backup* - *scrub* - *restore* - *cleanup* cycle with **sqlite** as metadata backend and a **file storage** backup target (e.g. NFS).
-NFS).

 What you need to know:
 ----------------------

-1. backy2 backups from a block-storage (image file, block device). backy2 can not backup files.

-2. If the block device is currently in use (e.g. by a virtual machine), you should create and backup a snapshot.
-If your storage does not support snapshots, you must pause (and flush) or better shutdown the virtual machine before creating a backup or you will get a probably non-restorable inconsistent filesystem.

-3. backy2 stores 4MB blocks to the *backup target*.
-The *backup target* can be any local or remote filesystem (ext*, zfs, NFS, vfat, ...) or any S3 compatible storage.

-4. backy2 stores metadata about backups, which is required to scrub and restore, to sql databases which can be a local DBMS or a sqlite file.
+Backup source
+    A block device or image file (e.g. containing a VM) to be backed up. backy2 can not backup folders or multiple files.
+The source must not be modified during backup, so either stop all writers or create a snapshot.

+Backup target
+    A storage (currently supported: filesystem or S3 compatible) to which the backed up data will be saved in 4MB blocks.

+Backup Metadata
+    A Database containing information on how to reassemble the stored blocks to get the original data back.
+Currently an SQL database.

+Version
+    A version of a backup.
+A version is a backup on a specific time for a specific backup source.
+A version is identified by its UUID.

 .. _installation: